folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 } ]
 ```

 If you chose a different SYSTEM_USER_PASSWORD than the default (which you should do on a production system), then you will have to change the password of the user "pub-sub" in the system to the same value.
-Change the password of the user pub-sub via Settings - Passwords menu.
-Do this **before** you re-deploy pubsub.
-Thus, do this **now**, as the re-deployment of pub-sub is the next step.
+Change the password of the user pub-sub via Settings - Passwords menu. **Attention:** If you change the password of the User pub-sub, then you will have to undeploy and re-deploy mod-pubsub !
+Just upgrading mod-pubsub will not be enough.
+Otherwise, the cirulation log won't work.

 2. Deploy the backend modules